Restraining Order Basics

 The second definition of abuse in Section One is: “Placing another in fear of imminent serious physical harm”.

-“Imminent” means “right now” or immediately.
+“Imminent” means “right now”.
 Not a vague promise to do something someday.
-Not a threatening call from Wyoming, from where you could not do something, but harm that you could do right now, this minute.
+Not a threatening call from Wyoming, from where you could not do something right now.
+It means harm that you could do right now, this minute.

-“Serious”, as used in this law, means that the threat must be to do something very harmful, not just emotional or psychic harm, name calling, yelling, controlling, manipulation, or other psychologically harmful actions.
+“Serious”, as used in this law, means that the threat must be to do something very physically harmful, not just emotional or psychic harm, name calling, yelling, controlling, manipulation, or other psychologically harmful actions.
 Not that those are right or justified, only that they are not "serious" harm.

 How serious is “serious”?
-Again, the law writers left it way too vague.
+The law writers left it way too vague.
 It should not be something like slapping a sassy kid in the mouth, or sending a child to bed without TV, or taking a cell phone, like a lot of orders are issued for.
 It should not be even punching the wall, kicking something, or doing minor physical harm to a person, although they would issue an order every time for that.
 At least under the actual language of law, any threat has to be to do serious harm, not just something silly or frivolous.